Ōtari-Wilton's Bush: Plant conservation

 In April 2019, a report by Statistics New Zealand on the conservation status of indigenous land species identified species classified as threatened with or at risk of extinction.
 For vascular plants, a total of 1,253 species were identified (representing 46 percent of known species).
-Human settlement has caused many plants to disappear from New Zealand's forests, wetlands and coasts.
-Major losses are blamed on industries such as agriculture and forestry, and the introduction of animal pests and invasive weeds.
+Habitat loss, the impact of introduced pest species and climate change have led to a major decline in New Zealand's biodiversity.
+Around 289 of New Zealand's plant species are classified as 'threatened' and 749 are classified as 'at risk'.
+There is a significant likelihood that plant species in these categories could be extinct by the end of the century.

 The Native Botanic Gardens at Ōtari-Wilton's Bush include many New Zealand plants that are threatened in the wild.
 Some of these plants are raised and either kept at Ōtari-Wilton's Bush as a conservation measure, or returned to original habitats as part of plant conservation recovery programmes.
-One example of plant conservation work at Ōtari-Wilton's bush is the planting of seeds of New Zealand’s only fully parasitic flowering plant, Dactylanthus taylori (Te Pua o te Rēinga) that were translocated from Pureora forest in 2020.
+As of 2016 Bartlett's rata (rātā moehau) was New Zealand's most threatened tree.
+One specimen of this tree is growing at Ōtari, and has been flowering since 2017.
+The flowers are bagged to prevent hybridisation and seeds are collected as part of research and conservation efforts.
+Another example of work at Ōtari on threatened plants is conservation of Olearia adenocarpa (the 'dry plains shrub daisy').
+Conservation work at Ōtari-Wilton's Bush has also included the planting of seeds of New Zealand's only fully parasitic flowering plant, Dactylanthus taylori (Te Pua o te Rēinga) that were translocated from Pureora forest in 2020.

-A wide range of organisations work in partnership with Ōtari-Wilton's Bush on plant conservation, including The Museum of New Zealand Te Papa Tongarewa, Victoria University of Wellington, the Department of Conservation and Plant & Food Research.